 If you have a flat tyre, then you could try an inflation kit (just make sure that it’s still in date before you start using it).
 Our mobile garage service can also help with flat tyres.

 Your windscreen is your window to the world, so it’s really important to regularly check the condition of your front and rear windscreen wipers.
 If they’re failing, you’ll notice smears on your windscreen often accompanied by a painful squeaking noise.

 If your wipers are on the way out, replace them sooner rather than later.
-Fitting wiper blades is a simple job that you can do with a handful of standard tools or that our experienced technicians can do for you.
+Fitting wiper blades is a simple job that you can do with a handful of standard tools or that our expert colleagues can do for you.

 It’s also important to regularly check your windscreen for any chips.
 While they may appear minor, small chips can quickly turn into big cracks, making driving anywhere dangerous.
 Windscreen chip repairs is something that our mobile garage service will be happy to help with.